miet-1-2-3-go/qm/CH1 - particle physics.md

 In the Standard Model of particle physics, the strong nuclear force that binds quarks together is modeled as thin flux tubes.
 Color confinement: The flux tube model provides an explanation for why individual quarks are never observed in experiments.
 As quarks are pulled apart, the energy stored in the flux tube increases.
 When enough energy is stored, it becomes favorable to create a new quark-antiquark pair, rather than to break the tube.
 This results in the formation of new particles instead of isolating the original quark.

-The process of color confinement The stretching flux tube: When two quarks inside a hadron are pulled apart, the gluon field between them stretches into a flux tube.
-Unlike other forces that weaken with distance, the strong force mediated by this flux tube actually gets stronger.Energy increase: The energy stored in the flux tube increases linearly with distance.
+The process of color confinement
+The stretching flux tube: When two quarks inside a hadron are pulled apart, the gluon field between them stretches into a flux tube.
+Unlike other forces that weaken with distance, the strong force mediated by this flux tube actually gets stronger.
+Energy increase: The energy stored in the flux tube increases linearly with distance.
 This is similar to stretching a rubber band.The "snap": At a certain point, the stored energy in the flux tube becomes so large that it is energetically cheaper to create new particles from that energy, according to Einstein's mass-energy equivalence (\(E=mc^{2}\)).Creation of new quark-antiquark pair: The flux tube "snaps," and a new quark and its corresponding antiquark are pulled out of the vacuum of space.
 The new quark combines with one of the original quarks, and the new antiquark combines with the other original quark.Formation of new hadrons: The newly formed particles quickly bind together to form color-neutral hadrons, such as mesons (quark-antiquark pairs).
 This effectively neutralizes the color charge and resolves the high-energy state of the stretched flux tube, preventing any free quarks from escaping.
 Why new gluons are not formed Gluons carry color charge: Unlike the photon of the electromagnetic force, gluons carry color charge and interact with other gluons.
-This self-interaction is the reason the flux tube forms in the first place.Gluon confinement: Because gluons are not color-neutral, they cannot exist freely outside of a hadron, a concept also known as color confinement.
+This self-interaction is the reason the flux tube forms in the first place.
+Gluon confinement: Because gluons are not color-neutral, they cannot exist freely outside of a hadron, a concept also known as color confinement.
 Attempting to isolate a gluon would be subject to the same processes as trying to isolate a quark.
-The color force would confine any new gluons.Pair production is the only viable release: As the flux tube is stretched, the energy must be released in a way that produces color-neutral particles.
+The color force would confine any new gluons.
+Pair production is the only viable release: As the flux tube is stretched, the energy must be released in a way that produces color-neutral particles.
 A quark-antiquark pair can combine to be color-neutral, making their creation the preferred outcome for dissipating the flux tube's energy.
 While exotic particles made solely of gluons, called "glueballs," are theorized, they are also color-neutral and would be formed within this same framework.
 However, the most common and lowest-energy process is the creation of a new quark-antiquark pair.

  ---